 “The little car that could” award goes to the Caprice.
 Even after they’ve stumbled many times on the guilty Chevrolet, the police was still not able to identify the car as the vehicle used by the two shooters.
 To make matters worse, it was practically one of their own cars…O.J.
 Simpson’s nominee…

 After being charged with the murder of his ex-wife Nicole Brown and her friend Ronald Goldman, O.J.’s lawyers convinced the LAPD to allow the football star to turn himself in.
+The lawyer had to Learn more about the case in order to convince effectively.
+However, things did not go well.

 NBC interrupted coverage of the 1994 NBA Final to air the pursuit.
 Thousands of spectators packed overpasses along the procession’s journey waiting for the white Bronco.
 Some had signs urging Simpson to flee and others were caught up in a festival-like atmosphere.
 Over twenty helicopters were following this chase.
 It was televised by local as well as national news outlets, with 95 million viewers tuning in.